amshafer/nvidia-driver/UPDATING.md

 ### Applying patches

 Applying patches is not completely automated.
 This is because there will be a certain amount of mismatch with the patches depending on the driver version it is being applied to (due to normal code churn).
-The workflow uses `git am` with the `--reject` flag to partially apply diffs:
+The workflow uses `git am` with the normal patch utility to partially apply diffs:

 ```
 ./populate_driver.sh 525.53

 # Apply the compat patches
-git am -3 --reject patches/compat/*
+git am patches/compat/*

 # Now apply the DRM patches, order does matter and this must be second
-git am -3 --reject patches/drm/*
+git am patches/drm/*

+# If there is a conflict do
+patch -p1 < patches/.../<patch_name>

 # If git am cannot merge the above patches it will bail partway through and you
 # must fix things yourself.
 This is normally fairly trivial conflict resolution.